Aldi Curbside Pickup Review — Is it Worth it?

 As I noted, one of the downsides of getting delivery with Instacart is that the fees can really add up, with delivery fees, service fees, and of course a tip for your shopper.
 Luckily, while you will still pay a bit extra for Aldi Curbside Pickup, the extra costs are much lower and fewer.

-Currently, pickups for orders over $35 come with a fee starting at $1.99.
-If your order total is less than $35 in product, the fee starts at $3.99.
+Currently, pickups for orders come with a fee starting at $1.99.
+If your order is under $35, this fee may be increased to $3.99.
 Alternatively, Instacart Express customers can enjoy free pickup on orders over $35.
+By the way, should something you ordered get canceled and your order falls below that $35 threshold, don’t worry — your fee will stay at the lower lever.

 Unlike with Instacart delivery, pickup orders don’t charge service fees.
 That said, I did notice a charge of $0.28 on my bill under “Checkout Bag Tax or Fee” since my order consisted of four paper bags.
 I know Aldi typically charges for paper bags but I’ve never actually purchased them to know whether or not this is in line with their normal cost.
 Either way, this small fee on $50 in groceries was hardly a dealbreaker.